|Go to:||Website home||01 On-Line Directory||Book info|

 I’ve posted step-by-step instructions for taking your 01 apart and putting it back together in the Sticky Key section.
 Click here to go there.
 While you have your 01 apart, you might as well check and/or fix any “lazy” keys.

 As I said above, instructions are elsewhere BUT before putting it back together, test that the drive works.

-that you subscribe to the Korg 01 Users Group/list server (which is not connected with Korg, the company) to post your questions and experiences.
+I suggest that you contact the Korg 01 Users Group/list server (which is not connected with Korg, the company) to post your questions and experiences.
 This world-wide list has many smart and helpful members who may have recent experience with these repairs.
 (To subscribe, visit http://groups.yahoo.com/group/korg01w-list/.)
-Ask the Group about a particular company before ordering.
-You may also want to contact the Better Business Bureau where a compnay is located to check their recent history, positive or negative.
-Checking with the BBB is a good idea before doing business with any small company.

 Another user reports installing a Teac FD235HF-4240 that did NOT work.
 His original drive was an "F4 QPR15 Sankyo 212168 5 Vo, 25 A , 34-pin, 4-pin power, 720 2DD, 3.5".
 Korg offered to sell him a drive for $150.
 [99Nov20]